-Who can vote?
+Who can vote

-Shareholders who were registered as at the close of business on March 3, 2016 (the "Record Date"), will be entitled to vote at the Meeting or at any adjournment or postponement thereof, either in person or by proxy.

-As of the close of business on February 26, 2016, the Company had 784,156,495 common shares without par value outstanding.
-Subject to the voting restrictions described below, each common share carries the right to one vote.
+Shareholders who were registered as at the close of business on March 2, 2017 (the "Record Date"), are entitled to vote at the Meeting or at any adjournment or postponement thereof, either in person or by proxy.
+As of the close of business on the Record Date, the Company had 760,468,505 common shares without par value outstanding.
+Subject to the voting restrictions described in this section, each common share carries the right to one vote.